small-cactus/Jarvis-ChatGPT-VoiceAssistant/.github/README.md

 - Next to the Client ID is a "Show Client Secret" button.
 Click it to view your **Client Secret**, also put this in the `apikey.py` file where it says to do so.

 ### Step 5: Open Spotify
--Open Spotify website.
+- Open Spotify website.
--Start Jarvis.
+- Start Jarvis.
--Ask him to play any song or have him choose.
+- Ask him to play any song or have him choose.

 ## Changelog